 Among the wide variety of xenolithic clasts recovered from the Alamahta Sitta polymict ureilite fall is the 15.55 g inclusion MS-MU-012.
 This inclusion was analyzed at the Institut für Planetologie in Münster, Germany and classified as the first known plagioclase-bearing olivineaugite ureilite (Bischoff et al., 2015, #5092).
 In their analyses of MS-MU-012, Goodrich et al. (2015) determined a composition of ~52% olivine (with melt inclusions), 13% orthopyroxene, 21% augite, and 14% plagioclase-rich areas, the latter consisting of both pristine and shock-melted (with interstitial sulfide and metal) crystals.
 The unmelted pristine plagioclase has a composition of An68.4, which attests to an origin as a late-stage fractionate in which a significant amount of plagioclase remained, and cooling occurred prior to its complete extraction (Goodrich et al., 2016).

 The MS-MU-012 inclusion is considered to be a paracumulate representing a mixture of residual olivine and cumulus pyroxene.
 A plausible formation scenario was presented in which an augite-saturated melt invades a region composed of a residual olivinepigeonite assemblage; following melt extraction, the lithology appears texturally similar to a cumulate (Berkley and Goodrich, 2001; D.W.
 Mittlefehldt, 2005).
 It is considered that the parental melts from which olivineaugite ureilites were formed originated at greater depths than melts parental to the ferroan olivinepigeonite ureilites (Goodrich et al., 2004).
 On the other hand, crystallization of the olivineaugite ureilites occurred after the parental melt had ascended to shallower depths, and after the degree of fractional melting had reached ~15%; at this stage most of the plagioclase had been removed and the magma had undergone reduction to higher olivine Fo compositions.
+In a study of FeMg zoning profiles for reduction rims of olivine in MS-MU-012, Mikouchi et al. (2018) verified a typical fast cooling rate from 1200°C to 700°C of 0.2°C/hr at an oxygen fugacity of IW1.
 Although the presence of plagioclase in MS-MU-012 is unique, the meteorite is otherwise indistinguishable from typical olivineaugite ureilites with respect to mineralogy, O-isotopic composition, and petrographic characteristics (Goodrich et al., 2016).
 See the HaH 064 page for further information about the olivineaugite ureilite subgroup.

 Exclusive of the primary ureilite components, there was a broad diversity of lithologic types present in 2008 TC3, constituting <30% of all material recovered.
 However, with the vast bulk of 2008 TC3 thought to have been lost as fine dust (≥99.9% of the estimated 4283 ton pre-atmospheric mass), the bulk asteroid was likely composed of fine-grained, highly porous, and weakly consolidated ureilitic matrix material, consistent with the reflectance spectra obtained for the asteroid (Goodrich et al., 2015).
 Examples of some of the diverse samples that have been recovered are listed below (Bischoff et al., 2010, 2015, 2016; Horstmann and Bischoff, 2010; Hoffmann et al., 2016):